-New Relic's Apache integration sends performance metrics and inventory data from your Apache web server to New Relic products, including Infrastructure and Insights.
-You can view pre-built dashboards of your Apache metric data, create alert policies, and create your own custom queries and charts in Insights.
+Our Apache integration sends performance metrics and inventory data from your Apache web server to the New Relic platform.
+You can view pre-built dashboards of your Apache metric data, create alert policies, and create your own custom queries and charts.

 - Apache status module endpoint (default

 server-status) available from the host containing the Apache integration.

 - If Apache is not running on Kubernetes or Amazon ECS, you must have the infrastructure agent installed on a Linux OS host that's running Apache.
 Otherwise:

 Instrument your Apache web server quickly and send your telemetry data with guided install.
 Our guided install creates a customized CLI command for your environment that downloads and installs the New Relic CLI and the infrastructure agent.

 Ready to get started?
 Click one of these button to try it out.

 Our guided install uses the infrastructure agent to set up the Apache integration.
 Not only that, it discovers other applications and log sources running in your environment and then recommends which ones you should instrument.

 The guided install works with most setups.
 But if it doesn't suit your needs, you can find other methods below to get started monitoring your Apache web server.